NaveenAgastya/Portfolio/README.md

 - Company: InternPedia
 - Position: Intern
 - Duration: 01-02-2024 - 01-03-2024
-- Responsibilities: In this Company I performed as a python developer intern.
-Performe on some project such as to-do list, landing page, calculator, etc
+- Responsibilities: In this Internship I performed as a intern  in the field of python developer.
+Performed on some project such as to-do list, landing page, calculator, etc

 ## Contact Me